yzang/FilmLocator/README.md

 You might need to configure Apache2 or whatever web servere you prefer to host the website publicly.

+# Features
+1. Search: GET /film/search
+  - Default return a full list of films
+  - Allowed parameters: title, start_year, end_year, company, director, distributor, actors
+  - Curretly we're not able to filter by location.
+The location box is just used to find a position in the map.
+But this feature can be easily added.
+2. Autocomplete: GET /film/getSuggestion
+  - We used jquery autocompletion, so this api just generate a full list of all options and feed into autocompletion plugin

 # Test cases
 There are some test cases for the film searching service <a href="https://github.com/zym242/FilmLocator/blob/master/webapp/tests.py">here</a>.